Autonomous administrative divisions of India: Judicial powers

 Autonomous district councils have powers to form courts to hear cases where both parties are members of Scheduled Tribes and the maximum sentence is less than 5 years in prison.

 Taxation and revenue

 Autonomous district councils have powers to levy taxes, fees and tolls on: building and land, animals, vehicles, boats, entry of goods into the area, roads, ferries, bridges, employment and income and general taxes for the maintenance of schools and roads.

-List of autonomous administrative divisions
+Constitutional autonomous councils

-Autonomous district councils operating under the Sixth Schedule of the Constitution of India are shown in bold.
+There are 10 Autonomous District Councils created by the Sixth Schedule of the Constitution of India: